Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 A selection of stuffed animals used in the psychotherapy for children with schizophrenia are dotted throughout the exhibition where they appear individually, and in herds.

-Delving further into a material exploration of the historical proper crosses with personal histories — a new video work, also collaborative, montages film clips from different eras and sources,[4] as a promotional video for the perfumes.
-After a 30 second opening of a calm sea view, the waters are disrupted by a detonation cloud.
+Delving further into a material exploration of how the historical proper crosses with personal histories — a new video work, also collaborative, montages film clips from different eras and sources,[6] as a promotional video for the perfumes.
+After a 30 second long opening of a calm sea view, the waters are disrupted by a detonation cloud.
 The footage, from the Atomic Testing Channel, introduces The End, the name of Hilberg and Melgaard’s perfume brand.
 The beginning of the film is thus the End.
 An animated figure drawn by the artist the falls from the sky… clothes scattered.
-When viewed in reverse, the following scenes which are filled with drugs, sex, mirth, and libidinal pleasures represented through film clips and racy scenes excerpted from advertisements and porn, together with brief insertions of Melgaard’s own drawings, culminating in transition between footage backed by 1970s Norwegian disco [5] and American psychedelic pop,[6] the latter timeframes marked by images of war, tanks, military exercises, and the failed takeoff of the Challenger explosion in 1986, a failure for which the news presenter says there are “no explanations, just sorrow at the tragedy.”
+When viewed in reverse, the following scenes which are filled with drugs, sex, mirth, and libidinal pleasures represented through film clips and racy scenes excerpted from advertisements and porn, together with brief insertions of Melgaard’s own drawings, culminating in a transition between footage backed by 1970s Norwegian disco [7] and American psychedelic pop,[8] the latter timeframes marked by images of war, tanks, military exercises, and the failed takeoff of the Challenger explosion in 1986, a failure for which the news presenter says there are “no explanations, just sorrow at the tragedy.”

 When viewed in reverse, scent, and breath are presented as the last of the best time.